‘If not one thing, it’s another’: Storm rolls into Northeast

 The National Weather Service said the storm was “set to bring an overabundance of hazards from the mid-Atlantic to the Northeast,” including freezing rain and ice in the mid-Atlantic, heavy snow in the New York City area and southern New England, strong winds and coastal flooding, and possibly even severe thunderstorms and some tornadoes in North Carolina’s Outer Banks.

+In Virginia, the salvo of snow, sleet and freezing rain knocked out power to several thousand homes and businesses by Wednesday afternoon.
+The state police said that as of 3 p.m., troopers had responded to approximately 200 crashes.

-The heaviest snowfall was expected in central Pennsylvania, the weather agency said, but some areas from West Virginia to Maine could get a foot (0.3 meters) of snow – for some, more than they saw all last winter.
+The heaviest snowfall was expected in central Pennsylvania, where forecasters in the state capital of Harrisburg said a six-decade-old record for a December snowfall could potentially be broken.
+But some areas from West Virginia to Maine could get a foot of snow — for some, more than they saw all last winter.
 In New York City, officials braced for the biggest storm in about three years.

 “Take this seriously,” Mayor de Blasio warned residents.